The Surprising Effectiveness of Test-Time Training for Few-Shot Learning: Fine-Tuning Before TTT

 We augment the generator functions with task descriptions and jointly generate both descriptions and generators:

 where $s_i$ represents the description of task $i$.

-To get the task descriptions, we manually created seed descriptions for 10 training tasks.
+To get the task descriptions, we manually created seed descriptions for $10$ training tasks.
 These seed descriptions were then used to generate descriptions for the training and validation tasks through few-shot prompting.
-To increase diversity of tasks we use task descriptions with hierarchical fields (category, summary, and description).
-The process of getting these descriptions provided in the \cref{app:taskdesc}.
+To increase diversity of tasks, we use task descriptions with hierarchical fields (category, summary, and description).
+The process of getting these descriptions is provided in \cref{app:taskdesc}.

-Instead of jointly generating task descriptions and function generations, we additionally deployed a two-stage approach described as following:
+Instead of jointly generating task descriptions and function generations, we additionally deployed a two-stage approach (\cref{fig:aug3} ) described as following:

 This approach first generates a task description $s'$ and then conditions the generator creation on both existing task pairs and the new description.
 In total we collected 6426 generators with these LLM based approaches.
-We provide qualitative samples from these LM generated tasks in \cref{fig:qualitativelmgen}
+We provide qualitative samples from these LM generated tasks in \cref{fig:qualitativelmgen}.

 \paragraph{(c) Geometric Transformations} Finally, our synthetic tasks are enhanced through various geometric transformations, such as basic transformations (rotations, reflections, random shift and size scaling), pattern operations (random patching, tiling, and repetition), color permutations, and composite transformations involving sequential application of multiple basic transformations.
-These transformations are applied in three ways: \begin{itemize} \item Input grids only: $(x,y) \rightarrow (t(x), y)$ \item Output grids only: $(x, y) \rightarrow (x, t(y))$ \item Both input and output: $(x, y) \rightarrow (t(x), t(y))$ \end{itemize} The complete specification of transformations and their application details are provided in \cref{app:ttt-transform}.
-These transformations are applied randomly to variants of tasks with 30\% of the time.
+These transformations are applied in three ways: \begin{itemize} \item Input grids only: $(x,y) \rightarrow (t(x), y)$ \item Output grids only: $(x, y) \rightarrow (x, t(y))$ \item Both input and output: $(x, y) \rightarrow (t(x), t(y))$ \end{itemize}

+We use all the transformations given in \cref{app:ttt-transform}, and some additional transformations given in \cref{tab:auglistfinetune}.
+In the fine-tuning case, different from TTT, we apply augmentations to only inputs, only outputs or both.
+These transformations are applied randomly to variants of tasks with $30\%$ of the time.